-However, a peaceful death is another matter.
+A peaceful death is not normally cause for buyer concern.
 Let's not forget that a century or so ago, dying at home was the norm—few people went to hospitals.
 If every house where someone had died a natural death became stigmatized, there would be a lot fewer saleable houses in the United States.

 If you live in California, for example, you must disclose whether any deaths occurred on the property within the last three years.
 Few other states' laws contain such a requirement, however.
 In fact, in some states, sellers are explicitly told (within the law or by court decisions) that they do NOT need to disclose deaths on the property to buyers.
 This is the case in Arizona, Georgia, and Pennsylvania, for example.
 If in doubt, consult an attorney.